Is jail becoming more zen? One would think so, especially since inmates at the Clark County Detention Center are doing Yoga.

 Dijon is one of 148 inmates in a program which started last July.

-"It helps them change their mindset; helps them calm down and helps them think, 'what is it really about; being a normal adult,' said Lt.
+"It helps them change their mindset; helps them calm down and helps them think, 'what is it really mean to be a normal adult,' said Lt.
 Yancey Taylor, Clark County Detention Center?

 Through the Direct Inmate Supervision Philosophy, inmates have more freedom and privileges to attend classes such as Yoga which many have learned through good behavior.